What you can and can’t do about prescription drug use at work

 Q: Can we ask about misuse or abuse of prescription drugs?

 A: Misuse of prescription drugs is a valid concern for employers.
 The Mayo Clinic reports that almost 70 percent of Americans take at least one prescription medication.
-What’s more, in a recent survey by the National Institute on Drug Abuse (NIDA), nearly 20 percent of respondents over the age of 12 reported using prescription drugs in a non-medical manner at some point in their lifetime.
-Illegal drug use is not protected under the ADA, and that includes the illegal use of prescription drugs.
+What’s more, recent information from the National Institute on Drug Abuse (NIDA) indicates that an estimated 18 million people misused prescription medications in the past year.

 Though employers generally should not make any medical inquiries of applicants pre-offer under the ADA, asking about illicit drug use is permissible, even at this stage.
 Employers may ask if applicants have used drugs illegally (including prescription drugs), and may exclude individuals from consideration if they answer in the affirmative.
 Likewise, employers may ask questions of employees about illegal drug use and may impose discipline on employees who have participated in illegal behavior.